totekuh/reverse-shell-generator/README.md

 get [ reverse | listeners | shells | msfvenom ] [index]
 Generate the actual command with the given options.
 The first parameter specifies which type of the command it's going to be.
-The [index] parameter specifies which template should be used for generating the command.E.g.: get reverse 0 Use 'list' command for getting the index.
+The [index] parameter specifies which template should be used for generating the command.
+E.g.: get reverse 0
+Use 'list' command for getting the index.
 >>
 ```